Perth and Dunkeld Railway: Independence at first

 An independent company was promoted to build a similar line from a junction with the Scottish Midland Junction Railway at Stanley to Dunkeld.
 Stanley was 7 mi north of Inverness and the length of the newly authorised line would be 8 mi.
 There were lengthy discussions among the titled and wealthy promoters as to the route to be adopted; in particular which side of the River Tay to follow.
-The Perth and Dunkeld Railway Act 1854 (17 & 18 Vict. c. cxlviii) was given the royal assent on 10 July 1854.
+The Perth and Dunkeld Railway Act 1854 (17 & 18 Vict. c. cxlviii) was given royal assent on 10 July 1854.
 Authorised capital was £80,000.
 However, despite the line's title, it was not to terminate at Dunkeld, but at Birnam, on the south side of the River Tay.
 There was a toll bridge to cross the river.
 The toll provided a useful income for the Duke of Atholl.

 In addition there was disagreement with the Scottish Midland Junction Railway over the station at Stanley, which they had opened in 1848.
 It was located near the village, but some distance from the proposed point of junction with the P&DR. The P&DR built a small goods station at the junction, but in fact the SMJR moved its station to that point in 1856.
 This made the station inconvenient for the community at Stanley.

 Construction began in July 1854; the engineer was John Stewart of Edinburgh and the contractors were William Leslie of Aberdeen "on behalf of" himself, J. R. Davidson and W. Oughterson of London; their tender was £50,000.
 The construction was swiftly completed and Colonel Wynne of the Board of Trade carried out an inspection on 13 March 1856, and expressed himself satisfied.

 There was a ceremonial opening of the line on 5 April 1856; the ordinary train service of three trains daily between Perth and Birnam started on 7 April 1856.
 The trains were operated by the Scottish Midland Junction Railway (SMJR).
 The SMJR found the income from its operation (50% of net receipts) to be disappointing and inadequate, and it is suggested by Thomas that the SMJR failed to optimise profitable working of the line.
 The SMJR merged with the Aberdeen Railway in June 1856, the combined company being the Scottish North Eastern Railway.

 A private halt was constructed at Rohallion in 1859 for the benefit of the landowner, Sir William Drummond Stewart.